 From the upper and lower panels of Fig.~\ref{esym}, it is clearly seen that the symmetry energy affects appreciably hard photon production in both the central and peripheral collisions.
 More quantitatively, about 5\% more photons are produced at 100 MeV with the soft symmetry energy compared to that with the stiff $E_{sym}(\rho)$.
 This observation is qualitatively consistent with that obtained in Ref.~\cite{yongp1,ma2012}.
-Moreover, for peripheral collisions of neutron-rich systems, neutron-skins make the isospin asymmetry larger and the number of neutron-proton collisions smaller, effects of the symmetry energy on photons are stronger.
+Moreover, for peripheral collisions of neutron-rich systems, neutron-skins make the isospin asymmetry larger and the number of neutron-proton collisions smaller as well as the SRC weaker, effects of the symmetry energy on photons are thus stronger.
+Considering related studies in Ref.~\cite{yongp1}, in the present study, the ratio of hard photon from the two reaction systems still mainly probes the symmetry energy at densities above nuclear saturation density.
 As we discussed earlier, energetic photons are mostly from colliding neutrons and protons in the HMTs (where the isospin asymmetry is approximately zero) in the target and projectile.
 The $E_{sym}(\rho)$ has little effect on very energetic photons.
 We thus show in Fig.~\ref{esym} only the hard photons with energies up to 100 MeV.